There are many reasons why you might be considering a Ford Transit wheelchair van for your accessible vehicle.

 But before you decide on a van, there’s some important information you need to know.

-The T Series vans were designed by MoveMobility industry experts for you, to make your passengers’ lives, your driver’s life, and your organization’s life easier.
+The T Series vans were designed by MoveMobility industry experts for you to make your passengers’ lives, your driver’s lives, and your organization’s lives easier.
+MoveMobility is one of Canada’s two Ford Qualified Vehicle Modifiers.
+This qualification proves our commitment to the highest standards of safety and quality in our vehicle conversions

 Read on to learn if a Ford Transit wheelchair van is right for you.